COVID-19 UPDATES FROM MHS

 <updated September 2020>

 Dear Friends of MHS,

-You may recall that, with CDC guidelines in mind, we decided to suspend normal operations and maintain only the most critical services for animals in need of our immediate care.
-Additionally, it was necessary to furlough many of our valued staff members for a period of time.
-We knew these changes would be temporary, and as of today we’re pleased to report that all staff have returned to work.
-Each of our business units are up and running, however they are getting back up to speed gradually as we maintain social distancing guidelines and safety protocols.
+With CDC guidelines in mind, we suspended normal operations and maintained only the most critical services for animals in need of our immediate care.
+It also became necessary to furlough many of our valued staff members for a period of time.
+We knew these changes would be temporary, and I’m very pleased to inform you that all of our staff have returned to work.
+Our business units are up and running and are gradually getting back up to speed as we maintain social distancing guidelines and safety protocols.

 We continue to remain open for strays, surrenders, the Pet Food Pantry, and our Animal Safety Net program.
-We have noticed a definite uptick in need for these services in our community during this time, and we anticipate more instances of domestic violence, substance misuse, and long hospital stays in the near future.
-We continue to offer pet adoptions by appointment.
-We’ve seen a greater need for adoptions, and we have been working with organizations in other states to transport pets to our region to meet this need.
+We also continue to offer pet adoptions by appointment.
+During this time, we’ve seen a greater need for adoptions, and we are working with organizations in other states to transport at-risk pets to our region to meet this need.

-On behalf of our Board of Directors and everyone at MHS, I want to thank you for your continued support of our work to help animals and the people who love them.
-As you’re thinking of us, we’re also thinking about all of you – our staff, supporters, volunteers, neighbors and community partners - all part of our MHS Family, and encouraging you to keep your spirits high.
+On behalf of our Board of Directors and everyone here, I want to thank you for your continued support of our work to help animals and the people who love them.
+I am personally grateful for how everyone – our staff, volunteers, neighbors and community partners, continue to give their best for MHS.

 Board Chair – Monadnock Humane Society

 Kathy gives an update on what's going on at MHS - including how we're going out into the community to help with the high-population of stray cats, the success of the Animal Safety Net during the pandemic, the Training Center, Boarding/Daycare/Puppy Playschool are almost back to capacity, and our recent success with the Hair Ball @ Home online fundraiser.